From 8th March, schools have been advised that due to the reduced risk of COVID -19 transmission, they can fully reopen to all pupils.

 There are many decisions to be made and as new information is decided, it will be published here.
 Please keep referring back to this page for up to date information.

-The Government has now published an updated guide for parents on the return to school in England.
+The Government has published an updated guide (21st February 2021) for parents on the return to school in England in March.
 Please click on the link to read it fully:

 Updated guidance for First Aid is also attached.

 If you have any questions about any of the above documents, please contact Mrs. Wright via the school office.